Garrnesh/Overworked/Frontend_Business/README.md

 Welcome to the Business Frontend!
 This serves as the UI for ThriftIt Business Application.

 ## Requirements
+This component requires these set-ups already in place before installation to function properly:

+- Node.js version 19.8.1
+- npm version 9.5.1
 - Firebase SDK config (Get it at your Console -> Project Settings -> Your apps -> SDK setup and configuration)

 For more information please check https://firebase.google.com/docs/web/learn-more#config-object